 It filters custom controls in the Toolbox to remove those that are not available in the targeted version and to show the only the most up-to-date controls when multiple controls are available.

-It filters IntelliSense to omit language features that are not available in the targeted version.
+It filters IntelliSense to omit language features that aren't available in the targeted version.

-It filters properties in the Properties window to omit those that are not available in the targeted version.
+It filters properties in the Properties window to omit those that aren't available in the targeted version.

-It filters menu options to omit options that are not available in the targeted version.
+It filters menu options to omit options that aren't available in the targeted version.

 For builds, it uses the version of the compiler and the compiler options that are appropriate for the targeted version.

 - Framework targeting does not guarantee that your application will run correctly.
 You must test your application to make sure it runs against the targeted version.